Dacia Bigster Review 2025: Price, specs & boot space

 Dacia Bigster reliability and warranty

 The Bigster's 1.2-litre inline-three engine is widely used across various Dacia and Renault products, and there aren't any common faults with the unit that we're aware of.
-The Hybrid 155 is a new powertrain and thus something of an unknown quality at this stage.
+The Hybrid 155 is a new powertrain and thus something of an unknown quantity at this stage.

 It should be reassuring that Dacia often places well in the HonestJohn.co.uk Satisfaction Index survey.
 As standard there's a fairly ordinary three-year/60,000 warranty, but this can be extended to seven years or 75,000 miles – whichever comes first – via the Dacia Zen programme if the car is serviced at Dacia dealerships.